HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 Click on Quit to quit

-Game Over Screen:
+Victory Screen:
-Press the Exit button to go back to the Starting Screen
+Shows the finish time and grade

 Keyboard Keys Layout: